 Conclusion:

 The plant Murraya Koneigii (curry leaves) extract prepared using water and subjected to various preliminary phytochemical test as per guidelines of standardization of herbals.
 The prepared formulations of herbal soap when tested for antimicrobial activity against different microorganisms shown good results.
 The soap does not give any irritancy to skin.
-Furthermore the prepared herbal soaps were standardized by evaluating various physico chemical properties such as pH, appearance, odor, color, foam height, foam retention and washability in which all prepared soaps exhibit satisfactory effect.
+Furthermore, the prepared herbal soaps were standardized by evaluating various physico chemical properties such as pH, appearance, odor, color, foam height, foam retention and washability in which all prepared soaps exhibit satisfactory effect.
 The prepared soap shows greater zone of inhibition against selected microorganisms.
 The soap is routine requirement of life, but it should have good active ingredients or plant extracted material which has the ability to kill bacteria but not to harm body tissues when used constantly.

 References: